 35. It is not an inopinate method that eschews any form of elucidation or doubtance.

-36. It is thoroughly explicated, through the deliberation of our thoughts.
+36. It is thoroughly explicated, through the deliberation of our thoughts and actuation.

 38. There is no credibility in the presumption that intellect is only a supposed premise of philosophy.